Computation of Standardized Residuals for MARSS Models: Harvey et al. 1998 algorithm for the conditional residuals

-If you compare their state equation (their equation 20) with my state equation, you will notice that my time indexing on $\BB$ matches the left $\xx$ while in theirs, it matches the right $\xx$.
-Thus $\BB_{t+1}$ (and $\QQ_{t+1}$) appears in my implementation of their algorithm instead of $\BB_t$. \citet[eqns.
-19, 20]{Harveyetal1998} use $G_t$ to refer to the $\chol(\RR_t)^\top$ (essentially) and $H_t$ to refer to $\chol(\QQ_t)^\top$.
-I've replaced these with $\RR_t^*$ and $\QQ_t^*$, respectively, which causes my variant of their algorithm to give the `non-normalized' variance of the residuals.
-Their $T_t$ is my $\BB_{t+1}$. $\KK_t$ is the Kalman gain output by the MARSS package.
+In Equation 20 in \citet{Harveyetal1998}, their $T_t$ is my $\BB_{t+1}$ and their $H_t H_t^\top$ is my $\QQ_{t+1}$.
+Notice the difference in the time indexing.
+My time indexing on $\BB$ and $\QQ$ matches the left $\xx$ while in theirs, $T$ and $H$ indexing matches the right $\xx$.
+Thus in my implementation of their algorithm \citep[eqns.
+21-24]{Harveyetal1998}, $\BB_{t+1}$ appears in place of $T_t$ and $\QQ_{t+1}$ appears in place of $H_t$.
+See comments below on normalization and the difference between $\QQ$ and $H$.

+\citet[eqns.
+19, 20]{Harveyetal1998} use $G_t$ to refer to the $\chol(\RR_t)^\top$ (non-zero part of the $n \times n+m$ matrix) and $H_t$ to refer to $\chol(\QQ_t)^\top$.
+I have replaced these with $\RR_t^\prime$ and $\QQ_t^\prime$ (Equation \ref{eq:Harveyalgo}) which causes my variant of their algorithm (Equation \ref{eq:Harveyalgo}) to give the `non-normalized' variance of the residuals.
+The residuals function in the MARSS R package has an option to give either normalized or non-normalized residuals.

+$\KK_t$ is the Kalman gain output by the MARSS R package \verb@MARSSkf()@ function.
 The Kalman gain as used in the \citet{Harveyetal1998} algorithm is $K_t=\BB_{t+1}\KK_t$.
+Notice that Equation 21 in \citet{Harveyetal1998} has $H_t G_t^\top$ in the equation for $K_t$.
+This is the covariance of the state and observation errors, which is allowed to be non-zero given the way Harvey et al. write the errors in their Equations 19 and 20.
+The way the MARSS R package model is written, the state and observation errors are independent of each other.
+Thus $H_t G_t^\top = 0$ and this term drops out of the $K_t$ equation in Equation \ref{eq:Harveyalgo}.